ubccr/ccrdocs/pages/howto/containerization.md

 [Docker](https://www.docker.com/) is the most widely used container engine, and  can be used on any system where you have administrative privileges. _Docker cannot be run on high-performance computing (HPC) platforms because users do not have administrative privileges._

+[Podman](https://podman.io/) is a daemonless, open source, Linux native tool designed to make it easy to find, run, build, share and deploy applications using Open Containers Initiative (OCI) Containers and Container Images.
+It is backward compatible with docker and does not require root privileges.
+Podman is fully supported at CCR, [see here](#podman)

 [Apptainer](https://apptainer.org/) (formerly Singularity) is a container engine that does not require administrative privileges to execute.
 Therefore, it is safe to run on HPC platforms.

 Because Docker images are widely available for many software packages, a common use case is to use Apptainer to run Docker images.